 How to cook millet?

 Yes, millets are loaded with nutrients.
-But containing a high amount of nutrients are meaningless if your body is unable to utilize them when required.
+But containing a high amount of nutrients is meaningless if your body is unable to utilize them when required.
 You must follow the correct method to unbind the nutrients.

 How much of millets are safe to use?

-Like any other good foods, moderation is must in case of millets too.
+Like any other good food, moderation is a must in the case of millets too.
 3-4 times a week is safe to consume millets.
 Millets like Ragi and Jowar can be consumed daily once in a meal or snacks.
 On average, an adult should include 30 – 40 grams of grains per day.
 See that your millet quantity doesn’t exceed this level.
 Remember to keep yourself well hydrated while consuming millets as the fiber absorbs too much water from the body and can make you dehydrated within.

 Is eating millet is enough for weight loss, curing diabetes and great health?

-Millets have indeed been underrated ignored for last few decades.
+Millets have indeed been underrated ignored for the last few decades.
 But now millets are being overrated and promoted as a miracle grain which is also not true.

 Each grain is important and has multiple health benefits along with its fair share of side effects when consumed in excess.
-Therefore in nutrition science, immense importance is given on variety in the diet – which helps to embrace the goodness of each food and nullify the side effects.
+Therefore in nutrition science, immense importance is given to variety in the diet – which helps to embrace the goodness of each food and nullify the side effects.

 Millets supporters are vouching that all the health problems in the last decades are due to rice.
 Come on, we all know how fast foods, junk foods, and packaged foods gained popularity in the last few decades.
 Knowingly or unknowingly, excessive consumption of refined salt, refined sugar, and refined oil caused much more damage to the human race in the last few decades.
-Sedentary lifestyle, crazy working hours and digital addiction have worked as a catalyst to make the situation worse for us.
+A sedentary lifestyle, crazy working hours, and digital addiction have worked as a catalyst to make the situation worse for us.

 How about including millets in form of multigrain in diet?

-Nowadays another trend in the market is multigrain or seven grains products like multigrain bread, multigrain flour, multigrain biscuits and all.
-In whole-grain products, all parts of the grain kernel – the bran, germ, and the endosperm are used in making the product.
+Nowadays another trend in the market is multigrain or seven grains products like multigrain bread, multigrain flour, multigrain biscuits, and all.
+In whole-grain products, all parts of the grain kernel – the bran, germ, and endosperm are used in making the product.
 In contrast, multigrain means that food contains more than one type of grain, although none of them may necessarily be whole grains.
 Do more grains mean more nutrients and healthier?

-It is always better to choose whole-grain foods, as they are a healthy choice and contain nutrients, fiber and other healthy plant compounds found naturally in grain.
+It is always better to choose whole-grain foods, as they are a healthy choice and contain nutrients, fiber, and other healthy plant compounds found naturally in grain.
 People who are allergic to one or more grains should avoid multigrain products.

 While buying multigrain products check that if whole grains are used as ingredients.
 You can also mix 25% of each whole grain flour with your regular wheat flour and use them in your daily cooking.
 While cooking, always keeps the season in mind.
 Taking similar grains during their respective season will give greater benefits.
 For example, bajra is available in winter so taking them in winter will be very beneficial.
 Jowar and ragi are best if used in summers.